 Diversity management and diversity councils

-Diversity management is one of the most important factors in our human resources strategy.
+To be successful in the long term, we must have the right mix of skills and talents.
+Diversity is therefore anchored in our Values and Beliefs.
 By diversity we mean an open, prejudice-free culture in which employees can develop their potential and contribute their individual talents.

 We believe that everyone should work in an open environment where differences are valued.
 Deutsche Bank is a founding member and signatory of the Charta der Vielfalt in Germany, Charter de la Diversidad in Spain, and the Charte de la Diversité in Luxembourg, which illustrates our commitment to a corporate culture based on mutual respect.
 Guelabatin Sun, Global Head of Diversity and Inclusion, emphasizes the significance of diversity for global companies: "When diverse ideas are combined, they multiply to create even better ideas - this is what makes a diverse workforce so valuable to our business.
 And this is what makes it critical that diversity is embedded in every aspect of the employee lifecycle."

 Communication is particularly important.
 In 2011, for the first time, we ran a week-long diversity campaign to raise awareness among employees of our approach to diversity and our initiatives worldwide.
 In 2013, 18,000 employees from 46 different DB locations spread across 35 countries took part in our third global diversity week.

 Taking on responsibility for diversity through diversity councils

 Cultural and social diversity are the norm at Deutsche Bank because of our global presence.
 Our corporate culture is built on diversity principles that allow our staff to deploy their talents in an optimal way and to fully exploit their potential – irrespective of age, gender, religion, ethnic origin, sexual orientation or physical capabilities.
 Our hiring policies require that all job applications must be considered regardless of those aspects.